JuliaAI/MLJ.jl/docs/src/working_with_categorical_data.md

 levels(d)
 ```

-To construct a whole *vector* of `UnivariateFinite` distributions, simply give
+To construct a whole *vector* of `UnivariateFinite` distributions,
-the constructor a matrix of probablities:
+simply give the constructor a matrix of probabilities:

 ```@example hut
 yes_probs = rand(5)